Unit 2 Reading Activities Plus Questions

 In these uncertain economic times it can be hard to know which career path is right for you, everywhere you look you can see job cuts and unemployment but the accounting sector is still performing well.

-A recent report on the starting salaries of 2012 university graduates stated that accounting graduates salaries are still rising with an average salary of $42,500.
+A recent report stated that accounting graduates' salaries are still rising with an average salary of $42,500.
 When you add that to the fact that in America accounting firms have almost recovered from the effects of the global crisis, you can see why accountancy is becoming an attractive prospect.

 And that is not all, according to the Bureau of Labour Statistics the prediction is that in the next 8 years the number of accounting jobs will rise from 1.2 million to 1.4 million in the US.